Haffi112/haffi112.github.io/_posts/2016-05-15-lif-neuron.md

 $$V_{\text{reset}}$$ which is called the *reset potential*.

 Below you can see an interactive simulation of a LIF neuron following the dynamics described above.
-You can press the neuron on the left hand side to give input to the neuron on the right hand side.
+You can press the input neuron on the left to send a spike to the output neuron on the right.
 You can visualise the membrane potential of the target neuron via the radius of the circle representing it.
 The dynamics of the membrane potential are 100 times slower than in reality (otherwise you would not see much happening) and the parameters as seen above are set to somewhat realistic values.
 Note however that the time to deliver the spike between the two neurons and the time in the refractory period is exaggarated for demonstration purposes.
-If you want to run large scale simulations using this type of neuron you can do so using the [nest-simulator](http://www.nest-initiative.org/) and the [$$\mathtt{iaf\_cond\_exp}$$](https://github.com/nest/nest-simulator/blob/master/models/iaf_cond_exp.cpp) neuron model.
+If you want to run large scale simulations using this type of neuron you can do so using the [nest-simulator](http://www.nest-initiative.org/) and the [$$\mathtt{iaf\_cond\_exp}$$](https://github.com/nest/nest-simulator/blob/master/models/iaf_cond_exp.cpp) neuron model (the parameters chosen are from there).

 <div id="neuron"></div>